Why are you more buoyant in salt water?

 What is buoyancy and how does it work?

-When you place an object in water, gravity pulls it down.
-But at the same time, the water pushes back up against the object.
-This push is buoyancy.
-There are three types of buoyancy:
+When you place an object in water, gravity pulls it down, but at the same time, the water pushes back up against the object.
+This upward push is what we call buoyancy.

 1. Positively buoyant: The object's density is less than the density of the water it displaces.
 The object will float.